 Overall entrepreneurial behaviour of mango growers

-It was apparent from Table 1 that 37.50 per cent belonged to medium category, followed by low (35.00 %) and high (27.50 %).
+It was apparent from Table 1 that 37.5 %belonged to the medium category, followed by low (35 %) and high (27.5%).
 Among small farmers, more than two-fifths (41.67 %) of the mango growers belonged to a low entrepreneurial category, followed by medium (36.66 %) and high (21.67 %).
-Among big farmers, nearly two-fifth (38.34 %) of the farmers belonged to a medium entrepreneurial category, followed by high (33.33 %) and low (28.33 %).The possible reason might be due to medium innovativeness, decision-making ability, achievement motivation, information-seeking ability, risk-taking ability, economic motivation, scientific orientation, management orientation, leadership ability and coordinating ability of farm activities, of the mango growers.
+Among big farmers, nearly38.34 % of the farmers belonged to a medium entrepreneurial category, followed by high (33.33 %) and low (28.33 % The possible reason might be due to medium innovativeness, decision-making ability, achievement motivation, information-seeking ability, risk-taking ability, economic motivation, scientific orientation, management orientation, leadership ability, and coordinating ability of farm activities of the mango growers.Table 1: Overall entrepreneurial behaviour of mango growers

-The possible reason might be due to medium innovativeness, decision-making ability, achievement motivation, information-seeking ability, risk-taking ability, economic motivation, scientific orientation, management orientation, leadership ability and coordinating ability of farm activities, of the mango growers.

-Table 1: Overall entrepreneurial behaviour of mango growers